 But this representation isn’t without problems:

 - First, It’s hard to track features, especially of different scale.
-All spokes look alike, and it’s hard to compare person’s height to the neck circumference.
+All spokes look alike, and it’s hard to compare a person’s height to the neck circumference.
 Data normalization can’t completely eliminate this problem.

 - Also, it is hard to describe shapes in a meaningful way, which means that it’s hard to reason with them.
 Especially when the number of features is high, even only larger than five.

-Luckily, the evolution has provided us with the incredibly powerful visual analyzer that is fine-tuned to recognizing features of human faces.
+Luckily, evolution has provided us with the incredibly powerful visual analyzer that is fine-tuned to recognizing features of human faces.